why teachers are quitting

 I’ve been in some classrooms where I felt I couldn’t teach at all because of all the distractions, behaviour problems, and fires to put out.
 This is overwhelming for new teachers who were expecting to do more teaching than refereeing.

 Pro Tip: In addition, teachers don’t have a lot of protection from things like violence in the classroom or teacher bullying.
-All students have a legal right to education (which sounds right on paper) but in practice; this doesn’t work unless it’s implemented with support.
-Right now, we don’t have it.
+All students have a legal right to education (which sounds right on paper) but in practice, this doesn’t work unless it’s implemented with support.

 As a student growing up, I saw the school principals as mainly being in the background.
 It wasn’t until I became a teacher that I realized how important an effective principal is.